 Benefits are also an area where the world is becoming more competitive.
 The state of your retirement and health plans are of course important.
 But what about the value of other perks such as onsite subsidized dining, tuition reimbursement, the amount of vacation, paternity leave, etc.?

 After understanding the market compensation, the next step is to develop an offer.
 It is not advised to come in with a very low offer.
-While providing a lowball job offer to a potential employee may save your organization money on the front end, but down the road, that decision to lowball may cost you dearly later.
+Providing a lowball job offer to a potential employee could save your organization money on the front end.
+But, that decision to lowball may cost you dearly later.

 It may seem like you are “saving” a lot on the hire, but at what cost?